 What Vegetables Are Included This Vegetable Soup

-The broth could easily be the hero of the dish given the complexity of flavor it produces and infuses the vegetables with.
-It’s the same process of making a stock.
-I started with a simple, store-bought vegetable stock but feel free to use any homemade version.
-I basically went for a doctored up version.
+I basically went for a doctored up store-bought stock version.
 I added dried chile peppers because I wanted some subtle smokiness.
 I used the ginger to add some sourness to balance out the sweetness released by the vegetables.
 If you have the luxury of time, I recommend making the broth ahead and allowing the ingredients to come together before adding the vegetables.
 If not you’ll still be fine.

 Texturewise I really appreciate that the vegetables, for the most part, maintain some of their crunch.
 Obviously, you can cook them longer if that’s not your thing, but I personally like some crunch in my “vegetable soup.”

-If you make these delicious smoky garden vegetable soup please come back and leave me a comment below with your feedback.
+If you make this vegetable garden soup or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.